doga/podcatcher/README.txt

                                       recent content to older content (may
                                       download more than one content file per feed),
-                                     * conveyor: like back_catalog, but downloads
+                                     * conveyor: like back_catalog, but
-                                      only if feed has less than files parameter content files in the cache.
+                                      downloads up to -n number of files in the cache per each feed.
-                                      Selecting conveyor strategy forces perfeed
+                                      Selecting conveyor strategy forces -p
                                       mode on.
-Files are never deleted from cache; conveyor strategy simply stops if
+Files are never deleted from the cache; conveyor strategy simply stops if
                                       the maximum cache size is reached.
                                      * one: download one content file (not